 Peruvians love to shower their mothers with love and affection on Mother’s Day.
 Companies invite employees to corporate lunches or dinners dedicated to mothers; schools help student conduct programs to honour their mothers and also encourage children to create handmade crafts which they can then present to their mothers during these events.

-Other than that, concerts, special deals in stores and restaurants can be found everywhere during this time of year.
-On the day itself, Peruvians celebrates it with cards, flowers and other gifts for their mothers.
+What’s more, concerts along with special deals in stores and restaurants.
+On the day itself, Peruvians celebrate it with cards, flowers and other gifts for their mothers.

 However, for families whose mothers have departed, they make it a point to visit their mums in the cemetery.
 Here, they lay fresh flowers and bring out prepared meals for the whole family to enjoy.
 This goes to show that not even death can separate a mother from her family on this special day.

 What better way to show your mums that you love and appreciate them than with a celebration like no other?
 In Thailand, they do just that.
 Every Mother’s Day, students, primarily, elementary school children, partake in a ceremony that shows how much they love and respect their mothers.
 These ceremonies often take place a day or two before the actual day as it is a holiday.

 Mother’s Day is on Queen Sirikit’s birthday on August 12.
 It is a national holiday, with schools and offices shutting off for the day.

 Celebrating Mother’s Day in Thailand also have ceremonies in the early mornings where citizens offer food to Thailand’s saffron-robed Buddhist monks.

 Once the day celebrations have ended, families treat their mothers to a well-deserved meal in restaurants and resorts, where they often offer great deals for Mother’s Day.